[CM Briefing]

 It may also be important to involve managers in order to gain sponsorship and support of the project.
 In this situation, a different set of questions should be used, to focus on the strategic direction of their section, and how the project may meet those needs.

-A list of stakeholders
+A list of staff

 This section outlines a wide range of possible staff to involve in the stakeholder interviews.
 It has been presented here, not as a comprehensive list that is applicable in all situations, but as a starting point for your own planning.